mvenice1/business-card-scanner/README.md

 Welcome and thank you for installing the Business Card Scanner Add-on!
 This tool makes it easy to convert business cards into contacts on your Google Account.

+This project is currently in the testing phase.
+If you're interested in becoming a tester, feel free to reach out!

 ## 🚀 Getting Started

 ### 1. Launch the Add-on